-Copy or cut out the 5 wonder cards shown to the right.
+Copy or cut out the 5 Wonder Cards shown to the right.

-You build your first two settlements with roads/ships on the main island, as described in basic Catan.
-However, no settlements may be placed on the small islands, nor on the intersections marked with colored squares (brown and purple), nor on the intersections with red exclamation points.
+You build your first two settlements with roads/ships on the main island, as described in basic Settlers.
+However, no settlements may be placed on the small islands, nor on the intersections marked with colored squares (brown and purple), nor on the intersections with the red exclamation points.

-Remember: If you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
+Remember: Remember, if you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
 You can then go immediately out to sea.

-- Each player receives 1 Catan chit. - Place the wonder cards next to the game board.
+- Each player receives 1 Catan chit. - Place the Wonder Cards next to the game board.